Zawad-zee/Azure-ActiveDirectory/Znsession_Lab_Setup.md

     * Windows 11 will prompt you to create a user account and password during the setup process.

+#### **Post-Installation Verification Steps**

+*Why we're doing this:* After the operating system is installed and the virtual machine reboots, it's crucial to perform a few quick checks.
+This ensures the environment is properly configured from the start and helps avoid issues later on, especially when connecting to a network or domain.

+1.  **Verify Region and Date/Time**: Check the region, time, and date settings on the virtual machine.
+It should match the host machine's settings to prevent potential errors with network time synchronization, which is important for domain communication.

+2.  **Verify Windows 11 Version**: For Windows 11 clients, you must verify that the installed version is **Windows 11 Pro**.
+Other versions, such as Windows 11 Home or Education, cannot be joined to a corporate domain.
+If you find that the installed version is not Windows 11 Pro, you will need to reinstall the operating system using a different ISO image.

 #### **Troubleshooting Tip: Bypassing the Windows 11 Microsoft Account Requirement**

 During the initial Windows 11 setup (OOBE), the system often requires you to sign in with a Microsoft account.
 If you need to create a local account or join a domain, you can bypass this in one of two ways: